duracelltomi/gtm4wp/readme.txt

 == Description ==

-Google Tag Manager (GTM) is Google's free tool for everyone to be able to manage your analyitcs, PPC and other code snipets using an intuitive web UI.
+Google Tag Manager (GTM) is Google's free tool for everyone to manage and deploy analytics and marketing tags as well as other code snippets using an intuitive web UI.
 To learn more about this tool, visit the [official website](https://www.google.com/analytics/tag-manager/).

-This plugin can place the necessary container code snippet into your website so that you do not need to add this manually.
+This plugin places the GTM container code snippets onto your wordpress website so that you do not need to add this manually.
-Multiple containers are supported!
+Multiple containers are also supported!

-The plugin can support your GTM setups by adding lots of meta data about the visited page and about the user into the so called data layer.
+The plugin complements your GTM setup by pushing page meta data and user information into the so called data layer.
-GTM help center incluldes [more details about this data layer](https://developers.google.com/tag-manager/devguide#datalayer).
+Google's official help pages includes [more details about the data layer](https://developers.google.com/tag-manager/devguide#datalayer).

-**Some parts of the plugin requires PHP 5.3 newer.
+**Some parts of the plugin require PHP 5.3 newer.
 PHP 5.4 or newer is recommended.**

 Please note that PHP 5.x is nearing its end of life cycle thus it is recommended to upgrade.
 If you are not sure which version you are using, please contact